abiswasmw/stanford-dogs-classifier/README.md

 ### Create a machine learning model

-For this project I use a model architecture based on a pretrained [MobileNetV2](https://arxiv.org/abs/1801.04381) network to classify the images.
-Open *[model.py](https://github.com/aribiswas/stanford-dogs-classifier/blob/master/model.py)* to see other network architectures and feel free to experiment with them.
+For this project I used a model architecture based on the [MobileNetV2](https://arxiv.org/abs/1801.04381) network to classify the images.
+Open ***[model.py](https://github.com/aribiswas/stanford-dogs-classifier/blob/master/model.py)*** to see other network architectures and feel free to experiment with them.

 First, create a base model using *[tf.keras.applications.MobileNetV2](https://www.tensorflow.org/api_docs/python/tf/keras/applications/mobilenet_v2/MobileNetV2)* with trained weights.
 The include_top=False flag removes the fully connected layer at the top of the network.
 The base model will not be trainable and will be used to extract features from the images.
 The trainable part consists of a Dense layer that outputs the dog breed probabilities.